4 September - 27 September

 District Six Museum.

-Our educational programme is developed by legendary photographer, Lindeka Qampi.
-The photographs of the workshop participants will be featured on the Kids Eyes exhibition.
-Central Library. ©Lindeka Qampi
+The festival's educational workshops will be facilitated by legendary photographer, Lindeka Qampi.
+The photographs of the participants will be featured on the Kids Eyes exhibition.
+The ARENA at Central Library. ©Lindeka Qampi

 Group exhibition.
 International and local photographers curated by Ally Martinez.
 THK Gallery.